With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreClara Martin Center is a mental health center in Randolph, Vermont, located at 24 South Main Street, 5060 zip code.
 Clara Martin Center provides outpatient treatment and partial hospitalization/day treatment.
-Clara Martin Center offers trauma therapy, psychotropic medication and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+Clara Martin Center offers individual psychotherapy, psychotropic medication and trauma therapy to adults, seniors 65 or older and young adults.
 Clara Martin Center also supports people with PTSD and people requiring dual diagnosis treatment.
-More services available at Clara Martin Center include chronic disease/illness management, psychosocial rehabilitation services and vocational rehabilitation services.
+More services available at Clara Martin Center include supported employment, suicide prevention services and diet and exercise counseling.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.